 When it comes to simplifying, one of the things I've struggled with the most is laundry.
 Thankfully my husband handles his own laundry, but that still leaves me with the never-ending laundry needs of myself and my two girls.

-My old laundry routine used to look like this:
+My old, ineffective laundry routine went something like this:

 - Throw in a load of laundry whenever I notice the hampers getting really full, or we're out of clean socks.